-When the surface of wood has cracks and blemishes or gaps between joints, we use putty or wood filler to fill these gaps.
+When the surface of the wood has cracks and blemishes or gaps between joints, we use putty or wood filler to fill these gaps.
 Although we use these two materials for similar purposes, they are distinctly different from each other.
 We also use each one for a specific set of tasks.
-In this post, we take a close look at the differences between wood putty Vs. wood filler and the advantages and disadvantages of using each one.
+In this post, we examine the differences between wood putty and wood filler and the advantages and disadvantages of using each one.

-The primary difference between wood putty and wood filler is that we add sawdust or wood fibers to a filler, bound with epoxy.
-Wood putty, on the other hand, is a pre-mixed substance and has waterproof properties.
+The primary difference between wood putty and wood filler is that we add sawdust or wood fibers bound with epoxy.
+On the other hand, Wood putty is a pre-mixed substance and has waterproof properties.
 In contrast, wood filler is not weatherproof, and you cannot use it outdoors.

 Difference Between Wood Putty Vs. Wood Filler

 In reality, manufacturers don’t produce two different products designated as “putty” or “filler.”
-It is the way we use the product that puts in either the category of putty or filler.
-Let us now take a look at the main differences between wood filler Vs. wood putty:
+The way we use the product puts it in either the category of putty or filler.
+Let us now look at the main differences between wood filler Vs. wood putty:

 - Wood filler is typically water-based, but wood putty is oil-based

-- You can sand food filler, and we use it on unfinished wood.
+- You can sand wood filler, and we use it on unfinished wood.
 Wood putty, however, is used on finished wood, but you cannot sand or file it as it does not harden.

 - Unlike wood putty, wood fillers aren’t weatherproof, so you cannot use them for outdoor applications.

-We can best describe wood filler as something that we use to fix wooden objects.
-More specifically, we use it to cover up holes, cracks, or scratches on wood.
+We can best describe wood filler as something we use to fix wooden objects.
+We use it to cover up holes, cracks, or scratches on wood.
 The main goal of using wood filler is to cover up defects, making the surface look blemish-free.
-Since most wood fillers are water-soluble, we can add a bit of water to get the required consistency.
+Since most wood fillers are water-soluble, we can add some water to get the required consistency.

-If your project is bigger, you may need to use a solvent-based filler.
+If your project is more extensive, you may need a solvent-based filler.
 It is a more heavy-duty variety and considerably thicker than its water-based counterpart.
 No matter what type of wood filler you use, you will use it primarily to cover defects in your woodworking projects.

 The ideal way of using wood filler is to mix it with sawdust, preferably from the wood you are applying.
 You can best use wood filler to fill holes in wood.
-Wood filler also serves well to cover nail heads after hammering them into wood.
-You can create a blemish-free surface at the nail head location.
+Wood filler also serves well to cover nail heads after hammering them into wood, and you can create a blemish-free surface at the nail head location.

 Pros and Cons of Wood Filler

 Like all products we use in woodworking, wood filler has its own set of advantages and disadvantages.
-Here are a few of the major pros and cons that come to mind:
+Here are a few of the significant pros and cons that come to mind: